Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 \subsection{Theorem~\ref{theo:method_identifiability} - Proof Step 2: Characterizing the disentanglement class}

-In this section, we discuss the disentanglement and identifiability results of the causal variables in \OurApproach{}.
+In this section, we discuss the identifiability results of the causal variables in \OurApproach{}.
 We first describe the minimal causal variables in \NewTRIS{}, and how they differ to TRIS in CITRIS \cite{lippe2022citris}.
-Next, we identify the information that must be assigned to individual parts of the latent representation, and similarly, what needs to be disentangled.
-Finally, we discuss the final setup to ensure disentanglement, including the additional variables in $\zpsi{0}$.
+Next, we identify the information that must be assigned to individual parts of the latent representation.
+Finally, we discuss the final setup to ensure identification of the variables according to Definition~\ref{def:identifiability_class}, including the additional variables in $\zpsi{0}$.